-Anxiety UK offers support, advice and information on a range of anxiety, stress and anxiety-based depression conditions.
-We provide many services to support those affected by these conditions, from those living with stress or mild anxiety, through to offering help and assistance to those with more severe, complex and longstanding issues.
+We offer support, advice and information on all anxiety, stress and anxiety-based depression conditions.
+We provide a wide range of services to support those affected by these conditions; from those living with stress or mild anxiety, through to those with more severe, complex and longstanding issues.
 Our friendly volunteers can answer your questions and help find the right resources to manage anxiety.

-This service is built on Anxiety UK’s ethos that those who have at some time in their lives been affected by an anxiety, stress and anxiety based depression are well placed to be able to offer support to others similarly affected.
+Our helpline services are built on Anxiety UK’s ethos that those who have at some time in their lives been affected by anxiety, stress and/or anxiety based depression are well placed to be able to offer support to others similarly affected.
 So, if you have any questions either for yourself or regarding supporting a loved one, do reach out to us via any of the the following helpline services:

-You may find that calls to our helpline number are included in your phone plan as calls are the same as dialling an 01 or 02 number.
-The national rate for these type of calls is generally up to 9p from landlines and from 3p to 55p on mobile phones.
+You may find that calls to our helpline number are included in your phone plan as calls are the same as dialing an 01 or 02 number.
+The national rate for these types of calls is generally up to 9p from landlines and from 3p to 55p on mobile phones.

 Anxiety UK’s helpline service is confidential and your caller ID is not visible.
 For more information about call recording please read here.

 We are unable to make outgoing calls, so ask that you don’t request us to call you back or provide your phone number in emails.
 Please call the helpline (03444 775 774) if you need to talk to us.

 We will respond to emails within 1 working day during our operating hours of 9.30am – 5.30pm, Monday – Friday (except bank holidays).

 Anxiety UK’s email service offers informal, accessible information to anyone living with, or affected by stress, anxiety and/or anxiety-based depression.
 We can also include links and attachments to relevant resources.
 This service provides an alternative to contacting the helpline and talking over the phone.